William Happer

-Happer, who is not a climate scientist, rejects the scientific consensus on climate change.
+Happer, who is not formally trained as a climate scientist, rejects the scientific consensus on climate change.
 In 2018, Donald Trump appointed him to the National Security Council to counter evidence linking carbon dioxide emissions to global warming.
 He resigned from the council in 2019.

 Early life and education

 Happer was born in Vellore, British India, the son of William Happer, a Scottish medical officer in the Indian Army, and Gladys Morgan Happer, a medical missionary for the Lutheran Church of North Carolina.
 Happer spent the years of World War II with his mother in Oak Ridge, Tennessee.
 After the war and a return to India, his family emigrated to North Carolina.
 He studied physics at the University of North Carolina, graduating in 1960.
 He earned his doctorate at Princeton University in 1964.